Modeling oxygen-void interactions in uranium nitride: Conclusions

-where $\eta$ is a geometric factor that depends on $p$ and $R_v$, $n_\text{O}$ is the oxygen number density, $\alpha_1$ is a kinetic correction factor, and $E_\text{seg}^\text{eff}$ is the effective segregation energy.
+The reduction in surface energy can be approximately expressed as $|\Delta \sigma| \approx \eta \, n_\text{O} \, \alpha_1 \, |E_\text{seg}^\text{eff}|$ (\cref{Eq:DeltaSigmaSimple}), where $\eta$ is a geometric factor that depends on $p$ and $R_v$, $n_\text{O}$ is the oxygen number density, $\alpha_1$ is a kinetic correction factor, and $E_\text{seg}^\text{eff}$ is the effective segregation energy.
+The peak temperature is given by \cref{Eq:TpeakMain}.
 The reduction in $\sigma$ lowers the thermodynamic barrier for void and bubble formation.
-For the reference case of $w_\text{O}$ = 1800 ppm in UN \cite{Ronchi1975}, our model predicts a surface energy reduction of about 0.3--0.4 J/m$^2$ for dislocation and grain-boundary bubbles.
-This aligns closely with the discrepancy between our DFT-calculated surface energy (1.59 J/m$^2$) and the value adopted by Rizk \textit{et al.} \cite{Rizk2025} in their swelling model (1.11 J/m$^2$).
+For the reference oxygen content $w_\text{O}$ = 1800 ppm in UN \cite{Ronchi1975}, our model predicts a surface energy reduction of about 0.30--0.37 J/m$^2$ for 25~nm dislocation and grain-boundary bubbles over $p=5$--20\%.
+This is of the same order as the discrepancy between our DFT-calculated surface energy (1.59 J/m$^2$) and the value adopted by Rizk \textit{et al.} \cite{Rizk2025} in their swelling model (1.11 J/m$^2$).
 The oxygen-induced reduction in $\sigma$ thus can offer a mechanistic explanation for the experimentally observed levels of swelling and fission gas release in UN.

 Overall, this work provides a physically rigorous model for incorporating oxygen effects into mechanistic swelling models of UN.
 The framework is extendable to other chemical impurities such as carbon and can be integrated into mesoscale and fuel performance models to predict chemically-assisted bubble swelling in nuclear fuels.